Tur-1/August-api/README.md

 1. Clone the repo and cd into it
 2. composer install
-3. php artisan migrate:fresh --seed
+3. import Mysql file
-4. php artisan storage:link
+4. php artisan serve
-5. ```php artisan serve``` or use virtual host